Imagine if you could increase your concentration and memory with a snap of a finger.

 At the end of just one week, the meditation group saw significant increases in their concentration compared to the audiobook group.

-Meditation and Memory – The Research
+Meditation and Memory – The Research for Meditation Techniques for focus

 So far we’ve seen that certain meditation exercises have some powerful benefits for our concentration and mental focus.